mois-ilya/ton-wallet-deeplinks/standart.md

 - Clients must **reject** expired transactions.
 - Can be combined with any valid combination (e.g., `text`, `bin`, `init`).
 - Links with `exp` are **non-editable** (confirmation screen only).

+**How `exp` works**

+-   Defines the latest moment a transaction can be signed.
+-   Already expired → signing is blocked.
+-   Expires during signing → signature must fail.
+-   Very distant in the future → wallet should replace with a short validity window at signing (e.g. current time + N seconds).

+Ensures the transaction is only valid until a given time.
+When using `exp`, certain behaviors and restrictions apply to guarantee the security and timeliness of the transaction:

 **Format**